Adityarajj23/Restaurant_Manager/README.md

 ✨ Highlights

 Unified dashboard for at-a-glance KPIs: revenue, orders, average ticket size, best-sellers, and profit.
 Menu management with create/update/delete for items, categories, and price variants.

-Season-aware analytics: visualize sales, profits, and top items across seasons (e.g., Summer, Monsoon, Winter, Festive).
+Season-aware analytics: visualize sales, profits, and top items across seasons (e.g., Summer, Monsoon, Winter).
 Flexible pricing & availability: schedule price changes, mark items as out-of-stock, and manage daily specials.

-Granular permissions for Admin, Manager, and Staff roles.

 Responsive UI optimized for tablets used on the floor or at the counter.